testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

-### ⚪️ 6.
-Use the same production migration to install the test DB
+### ⚪️ 7.
+Install the DB schema using the same technique like production

 🏷&nbsp; **Tags:** `#basic, #draft`